 Warts

 Plantar Warts.
 "Plantar" is the medical term for the sole of your foot, and thats where these flat-surfaced warts grow.
 They usually start on the weight-bearing foot areas like the ball, heel, and bottom of the big toe.
-Often transmitted to others on surfaces at public swimming pools and showers, they have nothing to do with "planting" crops in bare feet like many people think.
+Commonly passed on surfaces at public swimming pools and showers, they have nothing to do with "planting" crops in bare feet like many people think.
 Another myth is that the black spots deep inside plantar warts are "roots" or "seeds;" they are actually just dried up capillary blood vessels.

-Flat Warts (verruca plana).
-Most often occurring in small children, these soft warts are slightly darker than the surrounding flesh and look like tiny mesas on the skin, hence the name flat warts.
+Flat Warts.
+Usually seen in young kids, these soft warts are slightly darker than the surrounding flesh and look like tiny mesas on the your skin --- hence the name flat warts (verruca plana).

 Corns

-Corns only occur on the feet, usually where a prominent bone presses against the inside of your shoe (tops of toes, pressure points of the sole) and between the toes where toes put pressure on each other.
-The pressure causes your skin to thicken.
-Corns are like calluses that penetrate deep into the flesh instead of spreading out on the surface of the skin.
-Once formed, they are cone-shaped with the point facing inward.
-That presses on the nerves deep in your skin and is like having a pebble in your shoe all the time.
-They aren’t contagious like warts; only constant pressure on the skin can create them.
+Corns only occur on the feet, usually where a prominent bone presses against the inside of your shoe (tops of toes, pressure points of the sole, and between the toes).
+Pressure causes your skin to thicken at that point, creating the hard surface and core of the corn.
+They are like calluses penetrating deep instead of spreading wide.
+Once they form, they become cone-shaped with the point facing inward.
+That presses on the nerves deep in your skin, and is like having a pebble in your shoe all the time.
+They arent contagious like warts; only constant pressure on the skin can create them.

 |